EricKit/nest-user-auth/README.md

 If a user sets `enabled` to `false` on their account, they cannot log back in (because it is disabled), only an admin can change it back.

-Because you can change both unique properties username and email, \_id should be used for many-to-many relationships.
+Because both unique properties username and email can be changed, \_id should be used for many-to-many relationships.

 See `test/users.e2e-spec.ts` for expected results to mutations and queries.